RodrigoHTEC10/Manga_Distribution_Program-TC1031.602/README.md

 ### SICT0301 -  Problem Evaluation
 **Make a correct and complete complexity analysis of the sorting algorithms used on the program.**

-The sorting algorithm used for this program was the **Insertion Sort.**
+The sorting algorithm used for this program was the **Selection Sort.**

 This algorithm is iterative and uses two 'for loops': the outer loop goes from 0 to the size of the vector -1, while the inner loop goes from the inner loop counter i to the size of the vector -1.
 In the inner loop the manga volume with the first alphabetical order of the key (author or name) is located, otherwise the name of the manga (in case the key is the author) or the manga volume number are factors that determine wheter a volume goes before others.
 Once this volume is found, it is swapped with the volume at position i, unless this is the next volume in order.
 As the outer loop continues, the already sorted elements are not modified anymore.